CtrlK

 Workflow Clarity

-The zero-downtime section outlines a clear multi-phase sequence (Phases 1-5), and the checkpoint-based rollback includes verification.
-However, most migration workflows lack explicit validation checkpoints—the renaming columns example says 'Step 2: Update application to use new column' without any verification that data was copied correctly.
-The data transformation section processes records one-by-one with no batch validation or progress checking.
+The zero-downtime section shows a clear multi-phase sequence (Phases 1-5), and the checkpoint-based rollback includes verification.
+However, most workflows lack explicit validation checkpoints — the data transformation section processes records without verifying success counts, and the column rename workflow has implicit steps ('Step 2: Update application') without validation gates.

 2 / 3